Hydra: an Ensemble of Convolutional Neural Networks for Geospatial Land Classification: Introduction

+State-of-the-art methods tackle these difficulties by training a single Convolutional Neural Network (CNN) classifier over a large dataset of satellite images seeking to learn a generalizable model~\cite{fmow2017,Nogueira2017,7934005,7891544}, which were shown to outperform earlier works based on handcrafted features.
+Even though it is well known that ensembles of classifiers improve the performance of their individual counterparts~\cite{Dietterich2000}, this solution was not exploited by these works, probably due to its high training cost for large datasets.
+However, ensembles tackle one of the most common problems in multiclass classification, which is the existence of several critical points in the search space (saddle points and plateaus) that prioritize some classes over others and the eventual absence of a global minimum within the classifier search space.
+An ensemble ends up expanding this space by combining multiple classifiers that converged to different endpoints and reaches a better global approximation.

-To cope with the difficulties and restrictions of the FMOW challenge, as our main contribution, in this work we present a framework that creates ensembles of Convolutional Neural Networks (CNN) for land use classification in satellite images, which we called Hydra.
+As our main contribution, we present a faster way of creating ensembles of CNNs for land use classification in satellite images, which we called Hydra for its similarity in shape to the namesake mythical creature (see Figure~\ref{fig:hydra_opt}).
 The idea behind Hydra is to create an initial CNN that is coarsely optimized but provides a good starting pointing for further optimization, which will serve as the Hydra's body.
-Then, the obtained weights are fine tuned multiple times to form an ensemble of CNNs that represent the Hydra's heads.
-The Hydra framework tackles one of the most common problem in multiclass classification, which is the existence of several local minima that prioritize some classes over others and the eventual absence of a global minimum within the classifier search space.
-The ensemble ends up expanding this space by combining multiple classifiers that converged to local minima and reaches a better global approximation.
-Figure~\ref{fig:hydra_opt} illustrates this process, where a black line represents the body optimization part and the red lines represent the heads reaching different local minima.
-To stimulate convergence to different end points, we exploit different strategies, such as using online data augmentation, variations in the size of the region of interest, and different image formats released by FMOW.
+Then, the obtained weights are fine-tuned multiple times to form an ensemble of CNNs that represent the Hydra's heads.
+We take certain precautions to avoid affecting the diversity of the classifiers, which is a key factor in ensemble performance.
+By doing so, we were able to cut the training time approximately by half while maintaining the classification performance of the ensemble.
+Figure~\ref{fig:hydra_opt} illustrates this process, in which a black line represents the optimization of the body and the red lines represent the heads reaching different endpoints.
+To stimulate convergence to different endpoints during training and thus preserve diversity, we exploit different strategies, such as online data augmentation, variations in the size of the target region, and changing image spectra.